WordPress knowledge base plugin is the perfect way to provide online documentation for your customers.

 You can achieve this by making your documentation user-friendly, easy to navigate and easily searchable.
 Using Posts Table Pro as your WordPress knowledge base plugin will help with this.
 This will help customers to self-serve and find answers themselves.

 Think of the best way for customers to contact you for support.
 This might be a live chat plugin on your website.
 It might be a phone helpline.
 Or it might be a support request form, created using a contact form plugin such as Gravity Forms or Contact Form 7.
 This might send you an email, or it might feed into a full ticketing system.
 You can integrate any of these options with your WordPress knowledge base.

 Whichever option you choose, make it accessible to your customers without being too easy.
 I know it sounds harsh, but making it too easy encourages them to be lazy.
-Research suggests that most customers want to self-serve, as this is quicker than contacting you and waiting for a response.
+Research suggests that most customers self-service, as this is quicker than contacting you and waiting for a response.

-Place the ‘Request Support’ links AFTER your knowledge base articles and search results.
+Place the 'Request Support' links AFTER your knowledge base articles and search results.
 Customers should have to search for a solution, and look through the articles.
-They should only contact you for support if this process fails.
-Don’t shoot yourself in the foot by making the support link too obvious!
+They should only contact your support team if this process fails.
+Don't shoot yourself in the foot by making the support link too obvious!

 It's time to create your own WordPress knowledge base!

 Using the best WordPress knowledge base plugin can make a huge difference to customer satisfaction AND your bottom line.

 Remember - the easier it is for customers to find answers to your questions, the less likely customers are to request support.
 They'll be happier, more likely to recommend your products, and more likely to buy from you again.
 This frees you up to build your business rather than spending all your time on customer support.